HS2 will serve Wigan North Western station.

 HS2 is integral to local plans to drive business growth

 It will create jobs and secure investment years before it arrives.
-A 10 year masterplan has been agreed with the Canal and River Trust to redevelop Wigan Pier Quarter, just 10 minutes’ walk from Wigan North Western, as a retail and leisure destination.
+A 10 year masterplan has been developed which sets out the Council’s vision, plans and ambitions to ensure the future sustainability of Wigan Town Centre.

 91 North West businesses have already delivered work on HS2